First Folio: Background

 After a long career as an actor, dramatist, and sharer in the Lord Chamberlain's Men (later the King's Men) from c.
 1585–90 until c.
 1610–13, William Shakespeare died in Stratford-upon-Avon, on 23 April 1616, and was buried in the chancel of the Church of the Holy Trinity two days later.

 Shakespeare's works—both poetic and dramatic—had a rich history in print before the publication of the First Folio: from the first publications of Venus and Adonis (1593) and The Rape of Lucrece (1594), 78 individual printed editions of his works are known.
-Of these, 23 are his poetry and the remaining 55 his plays.
-Counting by number of editions published before 1623, the best-selling works were Venus and Adonis (12 editions), The Rape of Lucrece (6 editions), and Henry IV, Part 1 (6 editions).
+Of these, 23 consist of his poetry and the remaining 55 his plays.
+Counting by number of editions published before 1623, the best-selling works were Venus and Adonis (12 editions), The Rape of Lucrece (six editions), and Henry IV, Part 1 (six editions).
 Of the 23 editions of the poems, 16 were published in octavo; the rest, and almost all of the editions of the plays, were printed in quarto.
-The quarto format was made by folding a large sheet of printing paper twice, forming 4 leaves with 8 pages.
-The average quarto measured 7 by 9 in and was typically made up of 9 sheets, giving 72 total pages.
-Octavos—made by folding a sheet of the same size three times, forming 8 leaves with 16 pages—were about half as large as a quarto.
+The quarto format was made by folding a large sheet of printing paper twice, forming four leaves with eight pages.
+The average quarto measured 7 by 9 in and was typically made up of nine sheets, giving 72 total pages.
+Octavos—made by folding a sheet of the same size three times, forming eight leaves with 16 pages—were about half as large as a quarto.
 Since the cost of paper represented about 50-75% of a book's total production costs, octavos were generally cheaper to manufacture than quartos, and a common way to reduce publishing costs was to reduce the number of pages needed by compressing (using two columns or a smaller typeface) or abbreviating the text.